Division of Biostatistics & Bioinformatics

 Clinical Trials

-The Division of Biostatistics & Bioinformatics provides statistical support to all the in-house protocols of the Sidney Kimmel Cancer Center (SKCC) and the Jefferson Oncology Group.
+The Division of Biostatistics & Bioinformatics provides statistical support to all the in-house protocols of the Sidney Kimmel Comprenhensive Cancer Center (SKCCC) and the Jefferson Oncology Group.
 This includes advice on study design, help with writing of the protocol, implementation of randomization, and data analysis.
-Dr. Leiby serves as the Director of the Biostatistics Core for the SKCC; Drs.
+Dr. Leiby serves as the Director of the Biostatistics Core for the SKCCC; Drs.
 Chervoneva, Daskalakis, Keith, and Leiby are all involved in various activities in oncology research.

 Behavioral Intervention Trials